Cadence-GitHub/Stouffville-By-laws-AI/backend/README.md

    - Queries should be sent as JSON with a `query` field
    - Responses will contain either an `answer` field with the AI response or an `error` field

+## Project Structure

+- `app.py`: Main Flask application
+- `app/`: Application package
+  - `__init__.py`: Package initialization
+  - `prompts.py`: AI prompt templates
+  - `templates/`: HTML templates for web interfaces
+    - `demo.html`: Enhanced demo page with improved UI

+## Database

+The application uses a JSON database of Stouffville by-laws located in the `../database/` directory:

+- `parking_related_by-laws.json`: Contains by-laws related to parking regulations
+- `search_bylaws.py`: Utility script for searching and extracting by-laws by keyword

 ## Important Implementation Details

-- The AI is configured to provide one-sentence responses by default
 - The backend uses the `gemini-2.0-flash` model
-- A 10-second timeout is applied to all AI queries to prevent long-running requests
+- A 30-second timeout is applied to all AI queries to prevent long-running requests
+- The AI is configured to provide comprehensive HTML-formatted responses
 - Error handling is implemented for both API key issues and model processing errors, including timeouts

 ## Development Notes